darshan315/flow_past_cylinder_by_DRL/README.md

 To create the image, run:

-`$ ssudo singularity build of2006-py1.6-cpu.sif Singularity.def`
+`$ sudo singularity build of2006-py1.6-cpu.sif Singularity.def`

 With the created image one can open interactive singularity shell by following command :